ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

 #. **Install** `Mission Planner <http://firmware.ardupilot.org/Tools/MissionPlanner/MissionPlanner-latest.msi>`_.

-   Mission Planner is the ground control station we will use to monitor the simulation's flight parameters, control the virtual aircraft's flight modes, load flight routes/missions, etc. More info on it is available `here <http://ardupilot.org/planner/docs/mission-planner-overview.html>`_.
+   Mission Planner is the ground control station we will use to monitor the simulation, control the virtual aircraft's flight modes, load flight routes/missions, etc. More info on it is available `here <http://ardupilot.org/planner/docs/mission-planner-overview.html>`_.

    |br|

 #. **Install and configure Cygwin.**

-   The process is described in `a section of Setting Up SITL on Windows wiki <http://ardupilot.org/dev/docs/sitl-native-on-windows.html#install-cygwin>`_.
+   The process is described in `a section of the Setting Up SITL on Windows wiki <http://ardupilot.org/dev/docs/sitl-native-on-windows.html#install-cygwin>`_.
 For the purposes of the soaring SITL, you don’t need to perform the steps in the *Set up directories/paths in Cygwin* and *Install Required Python Packages* sections of that wiki, but doing them won’t hurt.

    |br|